-Yes, the timeframe is limited for 8a certification, but getting certified means you have access to nearly a decade of benefits (again, see the next section).
+Yes, the timeframe is limited for 8a certification.
+Getting certified means you have access to nearly a decade of benefits.

 Seven primary benefits that businesses within the 8a program access are the following:

-- You get access to both types of set-aside contracts, competitive and sole-source.
+- Access to both types of set-aside contracts, competitive and sole-source.

-- Via the Mentor-Protégé Program, you can bid on contracts as part of joint ventures, giving you access to bigger contracts.
+- You can bid on contracts as part of joint ventures via the Mentor-Protégé Program.
+This gives you access to bigger contracts.
 You can also access mentorship from more established businesses.

-- You get access to numerous consultative services to expedite your business growth.
+- You’ll get access to consulting services to expedite your business growth.
 These include marketing help, niche training, high-level leadership development, and business counseling.
-These services are provided both by resource affiliates of the SBA and the agency itself.
+These services are provided by resource affiliates of the SBA and the agency itself.

-- You are granted a navigator for the federal contracting system in the form of a Business Opportunity Specialist.
+- You are granted a Business Opportunity Specialist, a navigator for the federal contracting system.

 - The federal government often has surpluses of supplies and property.
-With 8a certification, you become eligible for support in accessing those surplus assets.
+You become eligible to obtain those surplus assets.